olvlvl/composer-attribute-collector/README.md

 #### Features

 - Zero configuration.
-- No reflection.
+- No reflection in the generated file.
 - No impact on performance.
 - No dependency (except Composer of course).
 - A single interface to get attribute targets.
-- A single interface to class attributes.
+- A single interface to get class attributes.